irened123/SummerReadsPicker/README.md

 This project was inspired by the Codecademy [python-data-structures-and-algorithms](https://github.com/Codecademy/python-data-structures-and-algorithms) repository.
 While some of the user input structures and formatting ideas were adapted, all code in this repository has been written independently to avoid direct duplication.

+In addition, information and recommendations for summer reading were sourced from the Boston Public Library website in May 2024.
+For more details, please visit: [Boston Public Library](https://www.bpl.org/).